Kamran-Afzali/Kamran-Afzali.github.io/_posts/stan_2.md

 The Poisson distribution, which assumes that the variance is equal to the mean, is a popular choice for modelling count data.
-The data are said to be overdispersed when the variance exceeds the mean, the Negative Binomial distribution can be utilised in this case.
-Note that the negative binomial distribution is a probability distribution with discrete random variables.
+The data are said to be overdispersed when the variance exceeds the mean, the Negative Binomial distribution can be used in this case.
+Note that the negative binomial distribution is a probability distribution of discrete random variables.

-Let's say we have a response variable y that has a negative binomial distribution and is influenced by a collection of k explanatory variables X, as shown in equation.
-The negative binomial distribution to model this data has two parameters:
+Let's say we have a response variable y that has a negative binomial distribution and is influenced by a collection of k explanatory variables X. The negative binomial distribution to model this data has two parameters:
 The μ or the expected value that need to be positive so a log link function can be used to map the linear predictor (the explanatory variables times the regression parameters) and ϕ which is the overdispersion parameter, where a small value means a large deviation from a Poisson distribution, as ϕ gets larger the negative binomial looks more and more like a Poisson distribution.

 Let’s simulate some data and fit a STAN model to them: